ovek/betpawa/readme.md

 `node db.js clean grpc-server local`

-## Building application
+### Building applications

-###### Build grpc-server
+#### Build grpc-server

 Navigate to grpc-folder

 `cd grpc-server`

-Run gradle build
+Run gradle build in project directory
 `gradle clean build`

-Database needs to be running as integration tests are run as part of building process.
+Database needs to be running as integration tests are run as part of build process.
+Future upgrade would be setting up a separate database dedicated for integration testing.

+#### Run grpc-server
+Application can be run from command line:

+`java -jar grpc-server-0.0.1-SNAPSHOT.jar`

+#### Build grpc-client

+Navigate to grpc-client

+`cd grpc-client`

+Run gradle build in project directory
+`gradle clean build`

+#### Run grpc-server
+Application can be run from command line:

+`java -jar grpc-server-0.0.1-SNAPSHOT.jar <number of users> <number of threads per user> <number of round per thread>`

+For example to run for 100 users with 2 threads per user 3 rounds per single thread:
+`java -jar grpc-server-0.0.1-SNAPSHOT.jar 100 2 3`